Ruslan Chagaev: Chagaev vs. Skelton

-Chagaev made his first official defence against Commonwealth heavyweight champion Matt Skelton (21–1, 18 KOs), who was ranked No.15 contender by the WBA, on 19 January 2008 at the Burg-Waechter Castello in Düsseldorf.
+On 5 December, Chagaev's first official defence was confirmed to be against Commonwealth heavyweight champion Matt Skelton (21–1, 18 KOs), who was ranked No.15 contender by the WBA at the time of the announcement, on 19 January 2008 at the Burg-Waechter Castello in Düsseldorf.
 Skelton's promoter Frank Warren initially wanted the fight to take place in February or March, but Chagaev insisted an earlier date.
 In regard to fighting Skelton, Chagaev said, "I am completely healthy and I am ready to fight, I want to get in the ring.
 It will be a hard fight against a good puncher."
+Skelton did not show up to the final press-conference in Düsseldorf, claiming he wanted to spend some extra time at home and mentally prepare himself for the biggest fight of his career; this upset Chagaev who believed Skelton was afraid to face him.

-The fight was marred with a lot of excessive clinching and holding initiated by Skelton and little involvement from the referee, who only deducted a point from Skelton in the eighth round.
-Chagaev retained his WBA title via unanimous decision, with the judges scoring the fight 117–110, 117–111 and 117–111 in Chagaev's favour.
+The fight was marred with a lot of excessive clinching and holding initiated by Skelton, with The Daily Telegraph reporting that the fight was "for long periods more akin to a couple of stags wrestling for supremacy", and little involvement from the referee, who only deducted a point from Skelton in the eighth round.
+Before the final round, Skelton's coach Kevin Sanders told his boxer that this had been the best performance in his career.
+Despite this, Chagaev retained his WBA title via unanimous decision, with the judges scoring the fight 117–110, 117–111 and 117–111 in Chagaev's favour.

 His next mandatory defense was to be a rematch on 5 July 2008 with Nikolai Valuev, who defeated former WBO champion Sergei Liakhovich by unanimous decision to earn the right.
 However, the fight had to be cancelled after Chagaev suffered a complete tear of an Achilles tendon during his final sparring session in preparation for the defense, causing Chagaev's second postponement of the match.
 The WBA elected to make Chagaev "Champion in Recess" due to the injury that Chagaev sustained and necessary recovery time and mandated that top-contenders Valuev and John Ruiz meet for the vacated title.
 By beating Ruiz, Valuev also became champion on 30 August 2008.